 Chapter 16 welcomes all reader comments and emails.
 For other kinds of contributions, we offer the following guidelines:

-- Book coverage: If you are an author with a Tennessee connection and wish to have your book considered for review, please contact the editor with full publication information.
+- Book coverage: If you are an author with a Tennessee connection and wish to have your book considered for review, please contact the editor with full publication information (publisher, publication date, ISBN, and publicity contact).
 Keep in mind that we are a nonprofit organization with a small staff and a smaller freelance budget.
 As much as we would like to, we just don’t have the resources to cover every book released by a Tennessee writer.
 Except in the case of poetry collections, the titles we consider for review must be traditionally published.
 We don’t review self-published books, or subsidy-published books, of any kind.

 - Poetry: We print poetry by invitation only, generally in the form of a book excerpt published in connection with a public reading.
 Please don’t send unsolicited poetry submissions.